thirumalaivm/franklin-assets-selector-fork/blocks/smartcrop-assets/README.md

 ## Usages

 The Image Smart crop usecase is defined in such a way that it can be very well integrated at any level including site, page, block or section level.
-All user need to define is to add required cooresponding meta tag or classname or section metadata with key as `dm-image-smartcrop` with value as `true`.
+All user need to define is to add required cooresponding meta tag or classname or section metadata with key as `smartcrop` with value as `true`.

 ## Knowledge Base